 Roadway Overlay Program

-Project description and goals: Prioritized roadway overlays across the townsite to prolong the life of the road surface.
+Project description & goals: Prioritized roadway overlays across the townsite to prolong the life of the road surface.

 Sidewalk Improvement Program

-Project description and goals: Complete a series of upgrades and replacements to maintain and improve the quality of sidewalks.
+Project description & goals: Complete a series of upgrades and replacements to maintain and improve the quality of sidewalks.

-St. Julien Road Shallow Reconstruction and Storm Improvement
+St. Julien Road Shallow Reconstruction & Storm Improvement

-Project description and goals: Reconstruction of St Julien Road to enhance pedestrian and cyclist connectivity, lighting and storm water management and replacement of old sewer and water utilities at the end of their useful life.
+Project description & goals: Reconstruction of St Julien Road to enhance pedestrian & cyclist connectivity, lighting and storm water management and replacement of old sewer and water utilities at the end of their useful life.

 Food waste decant and storage